neilsone/dynamind/dynamind.md

 ## Working with Focuses

+**🚨 REMINDER: Before working with any focus, ensure you've completed context hydration by reading all memory bank files first. 🚨**

 ### Opening a Focus
+1. **FIRST**: Confirm you've read all memory bank files (see Context Hydration Policy)
-1. Navigate to: `focus-areas/[focus-area]/focus-sections/[focus-section]/`
+2. Navigate to: `focus-areas/[focus-area]/focus-sections/[focus-section]/`
-2. Read `README.md` for context
+3. Read `README.md` for context
-3. Read additional files as needed (if present)
+4. Read additional files as needed (if present)
-4. Reference `memory-bank/dynamindPatterns.md` for shared patterns
+5. Reference `memory-bank/dynamindPatterns.md` for shared patterns

 ### Switching Focuses
 1. Finalize work in current focus